 Shelly Beach forms part of Cabbage Tree Bay, a protected aquatic reserve covering around 20 hectares.
 Besides swimming, the beach is a popular spot for scuba diving and snorkelling, with lots of marine life to explore in the shallow water.

 With such a beautiful long and narrow beach, it’s no surprise that Manly has several fixed volleyball courts that are free for everyone to use.

 You can play beach volleyball year-round at the courts in Manly, either with a bunch of friends or through private classes and group training sessions that you can join.

 The courts are located opposite the Manly Pacific Hotel, not too far away from the centre of town.

 More information: Beach Volleyball in Manly and Maroubra.

 The Corso is the pedestrian strip between the Manly ferry wharf and Manly’s ocean-facing beach, lined with many retail shops, cafes, restaurants, and pubs, with even more to be discovered in the various small laneways.

-Without vehicular traffic, the Corso is a fantastic way to get to the beach from the ferry while taking in the unique Manly atmosphere.
+Without vehicular traffic, the Corso is a fantastic way to get to the beach from the ferry while enjoying the unique Manly atmosphere.

-From a retail perspective, you can find anything in the Corso, from classic surf and giftware shops to jewelry and art galleries.
+From a retail perspective, you can find anything in the Corso, from classic surf and giftware shops to jewellery and art galleries.

 11. Visit Collins Beach